Layla Kayleigh: Personal life

 On 11 September 2008, Kayleigh became a naturalised United States citizen.

-Television career
+Kayleigh married actor Chris Warren on 23 May 2019.
+They have two children.

+Career

-In addition to once hosting MTV2 in Britain and ABC's football halftime show, Kayleigh was once a correspondent for Al Gore's Current TV but was fired after doing an interview and photoshoot with Maxim Magazine.
-She has appeared on the MTV show Punk'd.
-She was the main host of "The Feed" segment of Attack of the Show! on G4, as well as shortened versions of "The Feed" during the network's commercial breaks.
-Kayleigh has been on The Best Damn Sports Show Period on Fox Sports Net, and also reporting on all the entertainment/sports news on The Insider.
-Kayleigh was also a guest on the Fox News Channel show Red Eye w/ Greg Gutfeld.
-Kayleigh also served as hostess for Season VI of the World Poker Tour, which was broadcast by Game Show Network in 2008.
+Kayleigh has previously hosted MTV2 in Britain and ABC's football halftime show.
+Kayleigh was once a correspondent for Al Gore's Current TV but was fired after doing an interview and photoshoot with Maxim Magazine.
+Kayleigh has also appeared on the MTV show Punk'd.

+Kayleigh was the main host of The Feed, a news segment of Attack of the Show! on G4, as well as shortened versions of The Feed during the network's commercial breaks.

+Kayleigh has also been a correspondent for The Best Damn Sports Show Period on Fox Sports Net, an entertainment and sports new reported on The Insider, and a guest on Red Eye w/ Greg Gutfeld.
+Kayleigh hosted Season VI of the World Poker Tour, broadcast by Game Show Network in 2008.

-Kayleigh is a co-host on America's Best Dance Crew on MTV as their on the road correspondent looking for talent in the different cities.
-The show, which features Mario Lopez as host premiered on 26 January 2008 with a live casting special and began its first season on 7 February 2008 with Kayleigh as backstage correspondent interviewing the bottom two crews.
-Season 2 of America's Best Dance Crew started on 19 June on MTV.
-Season 3 of America's Best Dance Crew premiered on 15 January 2009 on MTV.
+Kayleigh worked as a road correspondent looking for talent in different cities for MTV's America's Best Dance Crew.
+The show, hosted by Mario Lopez, premiered on 26 January 2008 with a live casting special and began its first season on 7 February 2008 with Kayleigh as backstage correspondent interviewing the bottom two crews.
+Season 2 of America's Best Dance Crew started on 19 June 2008 on MTV.
+Season 3 premiered on 15 January 2009.

-On 16 March 2009, episode of Attack of the Show!, Kayleigh announced that she would be leaving G4 due to her pregnancy and going on an indefinite hiatus to be a stay at home mother.
+On 16 March 2009, in an episode of Attack of the Show!, Kayleigh announced that she would be leaving G4 due to her pregnancy and going on an indefinite hiatus to be a stay-at-home mother.

 On 7 and 27 May 2010, Kayleigh appeared as a member of the Great American Panel on Hannity.
 She was a correspondent for the TV Guide Network.
-In April 2012 Layla began hosting MTV special reunion shows, Teen Mom and Teen Wolf interviewing the cast, and speaking about the episodes that had been aired.

-She was listed 33rd and 88th on AskMen.com's top 99 women in 2008 and 2011 edition, respectively.
-She recently appeared in lingerie for a PETA ad campaign protesting the use of animals in product-testing experiments photographed by celebrity photographer Nick Saglimbeni.
+She was listed 33rd and 88th on AskMen's top 99 women in 2008 and 2011, respectively.
+She appeared in lingerie for a 2011 PETA ad campaign protesting the use of animals in product-testing experiments, photographed by Nick Saglimbeni.

+In April 2012, Layla hosted the MTV special reunion shows for Teen Mom and Teen Wolf.

-In 2014 Kayleigh became a weekly correspondent on Vh1's Big Morning Buzz Live discussing pop culture and current events from around the world as part of a round table discussion.
+In 2014, Kayleigh became a weekly correspondent on Vh1's Big Morning Buzz Live discussing pop culture and current events from around the world as part of a round table discussion.
 The show was cancelled in August 2015.
-Kayleigh married actor Chris Warren on 23 May 2019.